 Children are not safe in border facilities.
 Last year children reported being physically abused by guards.
 They also reported that they were being fed frozen food and that they had to drink toilet water to stay hydrated.
 At a facility in McAllen, Texas, it was reported that children were being packed into cages and forced to sleep on the concrete floor.
 A witness stated that toddlers were sick and neglected due to a flu outbreak in the facility.
 There were no doctors and public health officials monitoring these children or the spread of disease among them.
 Experts have called for pediatricians and child welfare experts to be on site.

 Immigrant Children are Being Detained for Long Periods

 Ideally, children who are unaccompanied by a parent can be held for 72-hours only.
 However, some children are being held for more than two weeks.
 Immigration lawyers recommend children not be detained by Border Patrol at all and instead should be sent to an ORR shelter immediately to start the process of being matched with a sponsor.
 Reasons why children are being detained for so long range from case management issues to the government changing the vetting process for releasing minors to sponsors.
 Another reason why children are being detained for longer than they should be is because there is no room at ORR shelters for them.

-Philadelphia Immigration Lawyers at the Law Offices of Tahir Mella, P.C.
-Represent Families Dealing with Immigration Issues
+Philadelphia Immigration Lawyers at the Law Offices of MC Law Group, LLC Represent Families Dealing with Immigration Issues

-If you are dealing with an immigration concern, a Philadelphia immigration lawyer at the Law Offices of Tahir Mella, P.C. will fight for you and your family’s rights.
+If you are dealing with an immigration concern, a Philadelphia immigration lawyer at the Law Offices of MC Law Group, LLC will fight for you and your family’s rights.
 For a free consultation, contact us online or call us at 215-496-0690.
 Located in Philadelphia, we represent clients in the tri-state area, including New Jersey, Pennsylvania, and nationwide.